-Records regarding Informal Resolutions and Formal Resolutions of Title VI matters are securely maintained in the offices of the Title VI Coordinator and Human Resources in accord with the College's Record Retention and Destruction Policy.
-Records regarding Informal Resolutions and Formal Resolutions of non-Title VI matters covered by this Policy are securely maintained in the Office of Human Resources.
+Records regarding Informal Resolutions and Formal Resolutions of Title VI matters are securely maintained in the offices of the Title VI Coordinator, the Provost, and Human Resources in accord with the College's Record Retention and Destruction Policy.
+Records regarding Informal Resolutions and Formal Resolutions of non-Title VI matters covered by this Policy are securely maintained in the offices of the Provost and Human Resources.